hj-n/zadu/docs/development/post-0.5.1-exact-scaling-plan.md

   budgets; and
 - no production or public-API change in PR 10-A.

-### PR 10-B — NumPy production selected-rank resource
+### PR 10-B — NumPy production selected-rank resource (current)

 Make `RANK_COMPARISONS` a direct paired-space resource for its registered metrics instead of creating two persistent `NEIGHBOR_RANKING` dependencies.
+Cache one exact `O(nk)` stable original-space neighbor prefix, obtain it through stable partial selection, and count only the requested original-space target ranks.
+The embedded side uses a stable block sort plus linear inverse scatter.
-Move the reviewed blockwise algorithm into `NumpyResourceProvider`, update cache and peak estimates, and expose its algorithm, block count, block rows, work budget, and retained bytes in run diagnostics.
+This avoids re-sorting the original neighbor prefix for every embedding without bringing back a quadratic cache.
+Update cache and peak estimates, and expose the algorithms, block count, block rows, work budget, and retained bytes in run diagnostics.

 Compatibility paths that explicitly call a metric with `knn_ranking_info` remain unchanged.
 If another scheduled metric later requires a genuine full